pschool-in/curriculum/content/grammar/gerund-infinitive/gerund-infinitive-selectword.md

 Dentists recommend *cleaning* teeth twice a day.
 He was so noisy, I asked him to stop *talking*.
 She delayed *going* to the hospital.
-I miss *going* to the school.
+I miss *going* to school.
 My car needs *washing*.
-Could you do for me?
+Could you do that for me?
 I spend my free time *collecting* old stamps.
-She denied *having* an ice-cream at night.
+She denied *having* an ice cream at night.
 ```